yiyangphd/yiyangphd.github.io/openings.md

 **Application**

 Please send your resume/CV and transcript(s) to [yi.yang at cityu.edu.hk](mailto:yi.yang@cityu.edu.hk).
 The details of the Ph.D. program will be available soon.
+I will also work closely with qualified candidates to apply for the Hong Kong PhD Fellowship Scheme (HKPFS), which will provide them an annual stipend of US$41,690, a travel allowance of US$1,740, free tuition, and free on-campus housing.

 ***